 In the food processor, pulse the shredded phyllo dough for about a minute to make it into a fine meal.
 Place the phyllo in a medium bowl with the breadcrumbs.
 Add the melted butter and ½ cup of orange blossom syrup and stir until the phyllo is completely coated.

-In a 10-inch clear pie plate or cake pan, add the buttery dough mixture.
+In a 10-inch pie plate or cake pan (or a similar sized sheet pan), add the buttery dough mixture.
 Compress it very well by pushing it into the bottom of the pan firmly, first with your hands, then pressing with the flat bottom of a cup, or something similar.

 If the cheese is too salty, slice and soak it in cold water until some of the salt is pulled out.
 Change the water every 10 minutes or so.
 Either with a large, sharp knife or in the food processor, chop the cheese to a fine dice (in the processor, pulse until the cheese looks like coarse meal).
 Place the cheese in a medium bowl.